 - 1. Select the Agents menu, then select the agent group that you want to apply to the agent. - 2.
-Click on Installer > Forced update > Generate an installer and choose the 32- or 64-bit version. - 3.
-Save the installation file AgentSetup_xxx.exe at the location of your choice and run it on the agent in the same way as during their initial deployment.
+In the General tab, click on Installer > Forced update > Generate an installer and choose the 32- or 64-bit version. - 3.
+Save the installation file AgentSetup xxx.exe at the location of your choice and run it on the agent in the same way as during their initial deployment.
 For further information, refer to Installing agents on workstations. - 4.
 If you want to prevent the agent from returning to its original agent group the next time it connects to the agent handler, move the agent to the desired group before it reconnects.
 For further information, refer to the section Moving agents from one group to another.